Conditional Information Inequalities and Combinatorial Applications: Combinatorial applications of Theorem

-Of course, this bound in itself is of no interest; the simple and standard fooling set technique proves for this graph a better bound $bcc(G)\ge \binom{2k}k$.
-However, the simple example shown above illustrates the connection between biclique covering and conditional information inequalities.
-Perhaps a similar technique can imply stronger bounds in less trivial examples.
+The proven bound in itself is of no interest; the simple and standard fooling set technique (see \cite{kushilevitz-nisan}) proves for this graph the bound $bcc(KG_{n,k})\ge \binom{2k}k$ that holds for all $n\ge 2k$.
+However, this simple example illustrates the connection between biclique cover and conditional information inequalities.
+It remains unknown whether a similar technique can surpass the fooling set method for other examples of graphs. \end{example}